tskit-dev/tutorials/tskitr.md

 ts_mut$draw_svg(y_axis=TRUE, y_ticks=0:10)
 ```

 ## Interaction with R libraries

 R has a number of libraries to deal with genomic data and trees.
-Below we focus on the
+Below we demo the
 phylogenetic tree representation defined in the the popular
 [ape](http://ape-package.ird.fr) package, taking all the trees
 {meth}`exported in Nexus format<TreeSequence.write_nexus>`, or